Computer glitches disrupt classes as schools return online

 "This is crazy," Court said.
 "We're looking for normalcy again, whatever that may be."

-Associated Press writers Juan Lozano, Adriana Gomez Licon, Rebecca Boone, Michael Kunzelman, R.J.
-Rico Dave Collins contributed to this report.
+Gomez Licon reported from Miami, Boone from Boise, Idaho.
+Associated Press writers Michael Kunzelman, R.J.
+Rico in Atlanta and Dave Collins in Hartford, Connecticut, contributed to this report.